Welcome to the Hawk Island Fall Kids Triathlon!

 Race Weekend Schedule

 6-7:30 p.m.
-Open Water Swim (kids can practice the swim course) and Kid Triathlon Clinics hosted by Lansing Triathlon Team.
+Practice Swim and Triathlon Clinics hosted by Lansing Triathlon Team.

 11:00 a.m.
 Goldfish